 The house consists of four family apartments, all with themed rooms for absolute escapism.
-Themes include Winnie the Pooh’s Den, Cartoon World, Teddy Bear World and a Tangerine Room decked out with Blackpool Football Club merchandise.
+Themes include the Disney Suite,Beech's Suite, Teddy Bear World and the Kentown Wizard Suite.
 All the guests are invited to enjoy the decor of the communal rooms, including a ‘must-see-to-believe’ circus room complete with a steam train encircling the ceiling, and a wonderful Disney room, bursting at the seams with fantastic teddies, soft toys and murals.
-Many toys have been supplied by specialist charities or retail outlets - such as Blackpool’s Disney shop branch.
-Families visiting the house will also receive a pack of tickets for the Tower, the Sealife Centre, Tussards, Blackpool Zoo, the Model Village, Mermaid Cafe and more, again, all kindly donated by the town's businesses.
+Many toys have been supplied by public donation and specialist retail outlets - such as the Disney Stores.

 As well as each family having their own ‘apartment’, there is a private car park and the garden is surrounded by palm trees and full size illuniation displays, donated by Blackpool Illumination Department.

 Volunteers from The Prince's Trust took up the challenge of designing and constructing the barbecue patio area, and there are even some huge flowers donated by the Illuminations Department.